 Celestine Maddy of Pinterest took this approach in lieu of a traditional college education.
 “In people’s minds, those four years of college dictate that you can do the gig.
 And I had to prove that in four years I could do the same.”

 Build a Portfolio

 The more you add to your portfolio, the more you’ll be able to convince employers you can do the job.
 In addition to job experience, be sure your education includes help with building a portfolio.
 Edstutia learners build and strengthen a digital portfolio with each completed module.

 Now it’s time for the key to a long digital marketing career.
 The best marketers are T-shaped marketers.
 Your area of focus is the vertical line of the “T” in which you spend most of your time and do the best work.
 From there, you must expand your skills into the marketing tasks closely tied to your focus.

 For example, as a graphic designer, you may want to expand into social media and copywriting.
 If you’re already developing the bulk of the visual content, why not put yourself in a position to finish the job all the way through to its public result.

 As you gain more experience in the nearby tasks, you’ll be able to expand into others.
 As you gain these new skills, you’ll become a valuable and highly desirable marketer.

 With a growing field, expanding marketing departments within large companies, the ability to work from anywhere in the world, and the abundance of starting points, 2022 is the best year to begin a digital marketing career.
 You can start that path using free tools but if you’re serious about a career in marketing and wish to learn from experts in the field, Edstutia is the route to take.

-Edstutia offers modules focused on in-demand marketing skills and concepts, and will soon release an integrated Marketing & Analytics track tied to apprenticeships to help start your digital marketing career.
+Edstutia will soon offer modules focused on in-demand marketing skills and concepts, and an integrated Marketing & Analytics track tied to apprenticeships to help start your digital marketing career.
 Contact Edstutia for more information on marketing training and other exciting, in-demand modules offered on our fully virtual campus.